MichaelCurrin/learn-to-code/intro_to_coding.md

 ### Design

-- On the visual side, a company mg
+- On the visual side, a company might have some people who specialize in design.
+- They might make flat images and graphics, which the web developers slice up and turn into a website.
+- Or the designers might actually make a mock-up that actually works as basic website or app, or a least serves

 ### Data Science